-Sexual violence and sexual harassment (to be read in accordance with Section 5 KCSIE, 2021).
+Sexual violence and sexual harassment (to be read in accordance with Part 5 of KCSIE 2023).

 This can occur between two children of any age and sex.
 Children who are victim to sexual violence and harassment may find the experience stressful and distressing and might not find it easy to talk about their abuse verbally.
 In all likelihood, it may affect their academics and behaviour.